GrahamDumpleton/mod_wsgi/docs/configuration-directives/WSGIDaemonProcess.rst

 Options which can be supplied to the ``WSGIDaemonProcess`` directive are:

+**processes=num**
+    Defines the number of daemon processes that should be started in this process group.
+If not defined then only one process will be run in this process group.

+    Note that if this option is defined as ``processes=1``, then the WSGI environment attribute called ``wsgi.multiprocess`` will be set to be ``True`` whereas not providing the option at all will result in the attribute being set to be ``False``.
+This distinction is to allow for where some form of load balancing is used across process groups in the same Apache instance, or separate Apache instances.
+If you need to ensure that ``wsgi.multiprocess`` is ``False`` so that interactive debuggers will work, simply do not specify the ``processes`` option and allow the default single daemon process to be created in the process group.

+**threads=num**
+    Defines the number of threads to be created to handle requests in each daemon process within the process group.

+    If this option is not defined then the default will be to create 15 threads in each daemon process within the process group.

+    Do not get carried away and set this to a very large number in the belief that it will somehow magically enable you to handle many more concurrent users.
+Any sort of increased value would only be appropriate where your code is I/O bound.
+If you code is CPU bound, you are better of using at most 3 to 5 threads per process and using more processes.

+**display-name=value**
+    Defines a different name to show for the daemon process when using the ``ps`` command to list processes.
+If the value is ``%{GROUP}`` then the name will be ``(wsgi:group)`` where ``group`` is replaced with the name of the daemon process group.

+    Note that only as many characters of the supplied value can be displayed as were originally taken up by ``argv0`` of the executing process.
+    Anything in excess of this will be truncated.

+    This feature may not work as described on all platforms.
+Typically it also requires a ``ps`` program with BSD heritage.
+Thus on some versions of Solaris UNIX the ``/usr/bin/ps`` program doesn't work, but ``/usr/ucb/ps`` does.
+Other programs which can display this value include ``htop``.

+**home=directory**
+    Defines an absolute path of a directory which should be used as the initial current working directory of the daemon processes within the process group.

+    If this option is not defined the initial current working directory will be set to be the home directory of the user that the daemon process is configured to run as using the ``user`` option to the ``WSGIDaemonProcess`` directive.
+Otherwise the current working
+    directory of Apache when started will be used, which if Apache is being started from system init scripts, would usually be the system root directory.

 **user=name | user=#uid**
     Defines the UNIX user *name* or numeric user *uid* of the user that the daemon processes should be run as.
 If this option is not supplied